-Section 39.10.330(8) RCW requires agencies to pay honorariums to finalists who submit responsive proposals and are not awarded the design-build contract.
+RCW 39.10.330(8) requires agencies to pay an honorarium to finalists who submit responsive proposals and are not awarded the design-build contract

 - Payments shall be sufficient to generate meaningful competition among potential proposers. - The public body shall consider the level of effort required to meet the selection criteria in determining the amount of the honorarium.